Divider

 • Have unexplained infertility

-Donor Sperms are used only when male partner have abnormal semen report.
-The procedure is simple and does not require anaesthesia or hospitalization.
+Donor Sperm is used only when a male partner has an abnormal semen report.
+The procedure is simple and does not require anesthesia or hospitalization.

 Oocyte Donation